 Last week, the International Criminal Court issued warrants for the Israeli PM and his ex-defense chief for alleged war crimes in Gaza

-The member states of the European Union must heed the International Criminal Court and arrest Israeli Prime Minister Benjamin Netanyahu should he set foot on their territory, the bloc’s foreign policy chief has insisted.
+European Union member states must heed the International Criminal Court (ICC) and arrest Israeli Prime Minister Benjamin Netanyahu should he set foot on their territory, the bloc’s foreign policy chief has insisted.
 Josep Borrell argued that failure to do so would undermine the EU’s credibility.

-Last Thursday, the Hague-based ICC issued warrants for Netanyahu, his former Defense Minister Yoav Gallant, and Hamas commander Ibrahim al-Masri.
-The warrants are for alleged war crimes and crimes against humanity linked to the ongoing Gaza conflict.
+Last Thursday, the Hague-based ICC issued arrest warrants for Netanyahu, his former Defense Minister Yoav Gallant, and Hamas commander Ibrahim al-Masri, charging them with war crimes and crimes against humanity linked to the ongoing Gaza conflict.

-While Israel is not a signatory to the Rome Statute, which established the ICC, the court has jurisdiction over the West Bank and Gaza.
-Its jurisdiction is recognized by 123 countries worldwide, including all EU states.
+While Israel is not a signatory to the Rome Statute governing the ICC, the court has jurisdiction over the West Bank and Gazaand 123 countries worldwide, including all EU states.

 Speaking ahead of a meeting of G7 foreign ministers in the Italian town of Fiuggi on Tuesday, Borrell emphasized that “all member states of the European Union have signed the Rome convention.”
 He argued that the ICC’s decisions are “not something that you can pick and choose.
 You cannot applaud when the court goes against [Russian President Vladimir] Putin, and remain silent when the court goes against Netanyahu.”